About the Chapel

 It is a place of enquiry, because it is a place where serious thought goes on: reflecting on human experience, the texts of Scripture, and the contemporary world.
 Time spent as a student at Peterhouse will give you an unparalleled opportunity to hear visiting preachers of extremely high quality each week, ranging from leaders of various Christian denominations, through to prominent political figures and academics working in all fields.

 The Chapel is a place of creativity, too.
-In a candlelit seventeenth-century building, surrounded by some of Europe's finest stained glass and carving, the Chapel Choir sings evensong twice a week, under the direction of two Organ Scholars.
+In a candlelit seventeenth-century building, surrounded by some of Europe's finest stained glass and carving, the Chapel Choir sings evensong twice a week, under the direction of two Organ Scholars and the College's Director of Music.
 Peterhouse's Choir is a friendly one.
 You do not have to be of professional standard to join it, but it produces music of very high quality.
 In addition to this, the Choir enjoys an active (and well-subsidised) social life, and the College provides free singing lessons for its members with professional teachers.
 Many regular visitors to the Chapel come to hear the music.

 Above all, the Chapel is the focus for a lively community.
 People of all kinds find a place in its life and activity.
 They come from all denominations and none.
 Some are committed Christians, others are curious enquirers.
 All of them are welcome.
 There are often opportunities to meet over meals: weekly breakfasts, weekly bible studies and termly Chapel Suppers.
 Once a year we go away on retreat.
 The Chapel's life is run by a team of Chapel Officers (undergraduate and postgraduate), who work closely with the Dean.